davidcoreh/Lifes-Edge-Repository/README.md

 ## GitHub Pages:
 - Firstly a final debugging and grammar check was carried out.
 - The website was deployed to github pages and is now live.
+- The live website behaves as intended with no funtionality issues found.
 - Live Link: https://davidcoreh.github.io/Lifes-Edge-Repository/